WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/lending-library/README.md

 ### LibraryApp

-This class should handle all of the user input and output, displaying a menu to allow for:
+This class should handle all of the user input and output, displaying a menu with these options:

-- adding a `Book`
+- add a `Book`
-- adding a `Member`
+- add a `Member`
-- looking up a `Book` by ISBN
+- look up a `Book` by ISBN
-- looking up a `Book` by category
+- look up a `Book` by category
-- allowing a `Member` to check out a book (or not if the book is already checked out)
+- check out a book given a `Member`'s library card number (or not if the book is already checked out)

 ### Library